mrWallaceMadeira/setupGuide/README.md

 ###### Creating your first IntelliJ project
 - [x] Watch [this]() video & follow the same steps
 ###### Connecting your IntelliJ project to GitHub
-When you see `this text` it means enter it into Terminal or Command Prompt
 - [x] `cd Desktop/IntroToCS/Mod1Labs`
 - [x] `git init`
 - [x] `git add *`